-Throughout the 19th century the island housed New York City's undesirables.
-There was a penitentiary on the island and a hospital to serve the needs of those inmates.
-There was a lunatic asylum, a workhouse to hold those convicted of lesser crimes, and a smallpox hospital.
+Throughout the 19th century, this is where New York City's undesirables were housed.
+There was a penitentiary and a hospital to serve the needs of its inmates, a lunatic asylum, a workhouse to hold those convicted of lesser crimes, and a smallpox hospital.
 A lighthouse, named the Blackwell Island Light, was built by convicts and still stands today.

 Things to Do

-Art lovers should head to Rivaa, Roosevelt Island Visual Art Association.
-The gallery shows the work of local artists in addition to international guest artists.
-Painters, sculptors, computer artists, graphic designers, ceramists, and installation artists all show their masterpieces there.
-It's open Wednesdays and Fridays 6-9 p.m. and Saturdays and Sundays 11a.m.-5 p.m.
+- Roosevelt Island Visual Art Association: Also known as Rivaa, this gallery shows the work of local and international guest artists.
+Painters, sculptors, computer artists, graphic designers, ceramists, and installation artists all exhibit their masterpieces here.
+It's open daily Wednesday through Sunday.